hurshkarkhanis/police_spending/README.md

 *Welfare vs Crime*

-First, I wanted to find the coorelation between welfare spending and crime rate.
+First, I wanted to find the relationship between welfare spending and crime rate.
 I ran a t-test and Mann Whitney Test, but because half the welfare data was unusable, the numbers were wildly inconsistent.
 I was not able to make a call whether or not to reject my null hypothesis.

 ![welfare_stats](slideshow_prep/overall/welfare_crime_slide.png)

-As expected, the graph trying to visualize this coorelation is unusable, since a lot of the blue data points are zero.
+As expected, the graph trying to visualize this relationship is unusable, since a lot of the blue data points are zero.
 The graph is very inconsistent and jagged.

 ![welfare_illustration](slideshow_prep/overall/illustrating_hypo_wefare_crime.png)

-Next, I wanted to find the coorelation between corrections spending and crime rate.
+Next, I wanted to find the relationship between corrections spending and crime rate.
 I again ran a t-test and Mann Whitney Test but because half the corrections data was also unusable, the numbers were inconsistent again.
 I was not able to make a call whether or not to reject my null hypothesis.